 Boat Quay and Commercial Square grew rapidly.
 By the late 1860s, the mercantile community had outgrown the site, spilling over to another reclaimed strip of land to the south.
 Known as Collyer Quay, this stretch – from Johnston’s Pier to the old Telok Ayer Market – was reclaimed between 1859 and 1864.4 This was part of a scheme conceived by the Municipal Engineer, George Chancellor Collyer.

 Collyer wanted to build a seawall to serve as a landing site and a road behind it so that merchants could have their establishments facing the waterfront.
 This would not only improve the “aspect of Singapore’s waterfront”, but also allow the merchants to keep an eye on the movement of ships carrying their goods.
-Indeed, the first buildings constructed along Collyer Quay were linked at the second storey by a verandah that faced the sea.
+Indeed, some of the first buildings constructed along Collyer Quay were linked at the second storey by a verandah that faced the sea.
 Peons armed with telescopes would be stationed along the verandah to announce the arrival of their company ships.5

 As work on the foundation of the seawall could be carried out only when the tide was at its lowest ebb, an occurrence that took place once every fortnight, the reclamation proceeded at a glacial pace.
 It took three years for the seawall to be completed and another year to lay the road behind it.6